Chimaco37/GLiMPSe/README.md

 optional arguments:
   -v: Path to the original video folder (default is ./videos/)
   -h: Path to the height folder (default is ./heights/)
+  -m: Path to the model folder (default is ./models/)
   -c: Number of cores used for parallel processing (default is 5)
   -o: Output image folder (default is ./images/)
 ```